5.7 “Learning to participate” through formal, non-formal and informal learning

 EMU is initiated by the Danish Ministry of Children and Education and managed by the National Agency for IT and Learning.

-CFU supports teachers in primary and lower secondary, general and vocational upper secondary and adult education.
-CFU provides teaching resources (books, films, digital material) and inspiration for teaching sessions/courses – both for specific courses and cross-curricular themes.
-CFU also provides courses for teachers and has pedagogical consultants that can guide teachers.
+Centre for Teaching Resources, (Center for undervisningsmidler, CFU): The CFU supports teachers in primary and lower secondary, general and vocational upper secondary and adult education.
+CFU provides teaching resources, such as books, films, digital material, and inspiration for teaching sessions/courses.
+The resources can be applied to both specific courses and cross-curricular themes.
+CFU also provides courses for teachers and offers guidance from pedagogical consultants.

-The Danish parliament (Folketinget) provides teaching resources and events for pupils in lower secondary education programmes.
-(See section 5.4 and section 5.8)
+The Danish parliament (Folketinget) provides teaching resources and events for pupils in lower secondary education programmes (See section 5.4 and section 5.8).

 Networks and events focusing on youth participation in Denmark